vrick6749/RederyckVazquez_T2A2/README.md

 ##### 1. Explain the different high-level components (abstractions) in your App.---------------------------------------------------------
 * Includes a complete and detailed description of third party services used in the app
 * R11 R15 R16
 The application makes use if different programs and languages in order to develop a coherent and functional UI.
 In order to create the backbone of the application Ruby on rails was implemented.
 The ruby on rails framework is prefabricated and follows a rule of convention over configuration, making it easier to develop the skeleton of the application.
 The skeleton being created by rails is the MVC.
+Ruby on rails also gives the capability of inserting block of functional codes named gems, which can accentuate the applications functionality.
+An example of this is the devise gem, which will be discussed further in this documentation.

 The application also makes use of postgresql which is a relational database management system, allowing for the creation, deletion, editing and segregation of data for a specified database.

 In order to render the view HTML, CSS, SCSS and embeded ruby were utilized.
 SCSS along with CSS permits a way to beautify the application.
 It also allows the application to be standardised where it will be responsive to accodring its current viewport.
-Slight effects incorporated
+Slight effects are incorporated to also engage users.
+Embeded ruby grants the ability to connect the view to the database, it allows data sourcing from the backend to be displayed to the users.
+HTML on the other hand provides the framework for the view being rendered to the audience.

+Other third part applications are further discussed in the section below.

 ##### 2. List and describe any 3rd party services.
 * Precisely explains and shows understanding of the different high-level components of the app